 Puppies Behind Bars is funded entirely by private contributions.
 We depend on the generosity of our donors to continue our work.
 We are a non-profit organization under section 501(c)(3) of the Internal Revenue Code, tax I.D. #13-3969389, and donations are tax-exempt to the extent allowed by law.

-If you have questions about our finances or about supporting our work, please call Eric Barsness, Director of Development, at 212.680.9562.
+If you have questions about our finances or about supporting our work, please call Eric Barsness, Executive Vice President, at 212.680.9562.

 Puppies Behind Bars is a participating member of the Combined Federal Campaign (CFC #11902) and Animal Charities of America.

-Fewer than 1% of the charities rated have received at least twelve consecutive 4-star evaluations.
+Fewer than 1% of the charities rated have received at least fourteen consecutive 4-star evaluations.
 Charity Navigator is America’s premier independent charity evaluator.

 Click to view the announcement from Charity Navigator, and visit our profile.

-Although specifics of PBB’s program have evolved over time, the organization has remained true to its core mission: training inmates to raise exceptional working dogs.
-We currently train service dogs for wounded war veterans and first responders, as well as explosive-detection canines (EDCs) for law enforcement.
-To date, PBB has raised more than 1200 puppies.
+Although specifics of PBB’s program have evolved over time, the organization has remained true to its core mission: training incarcerated individuals to raise exceptional working dogs.
+We currently train service dogs for wounded war veterans and first responders, therapy dogs for police departments, and explosive-detection canines (EDCs) for law enforcement.
+To date, PBB has raised more than 2000 puppies.

-PBB’s staff includes six full- and part-time instructors, who teach in seven correctional facilities.
-Approximately 140 inmates participate in our program as puppy raisers.
-Members of our instructional staff also conduct two to four “team training” sessions annually, during which veterans and first responders are paired, and learn to work with, their new service dogs.
+PBB’s staff includes seven full- and part-time instructors, who teach in six correctional facilities.
+Approximately 150 incarcerated individuals participate in our program as puppy raisers.
+Members of our instructional staff also conduct two “team training” sessions annually, during which veterans, first responders, and police officers are paired – and learn to work with – their new service and therapy dogs.
 PBB’s finances are healthy, with a broad base of individual and foundation support allowing us to maintain our programs.

 PBB measures success both quantitatively and qualitatively.
-The longevity of our program is an indication of its health, and the large number of inmates participating, as well as the number of prisons where we work, are clear factors in assessing our progress.
-We also find an indication of our program’s effectiveness in the many PBB inmate puppy raisers who apprise us of their success finding jobs in dog training, grooming, and related fields after they are paroled.
+The longevity of our program is an indication of its health, the large number of incarcerated individuals and correctional facilities participating, are clear factors in assessing our steady progress.
+We also find an indication of our program’s effectiveness in the many PBB puppy raisers who apprise us of their success finding jobs in dog training, grooming, and related fields after they are paroled.

 Ongoing media coverage is a qualitative gauge of our achievements.
-From the New York Times to the Wall Street Journal and The Oprah Winfrey Show, many news and entertainment outlets have chronicled our work and what it means to the inmates, wounded veterans, and first responders who benefit from it. (click here to view press coverage of PBB.)
-Finally, we hear frequently from our clients, volunteers, and inmates about the impact our dogs have on their lives.
-PBB’s biannual newsletters relay some of these successes with profiles of veterans and first responders, news about our EDCs, and other updates about our work (click here to view past newsletters).
+From the New York Times to the Wall Street Journal and The Oprah Winfrey Show, many news and media outlets have chronicled our work and what it means to the incarcerated individual, wounded veterans, and first responders who benefit from it.
+Finally, we hear frequently from our clients, volunteers, and incarcerated individuals about the impact our dogs have on their lives.
+PBB’s newsletters relay some of these successes with profiles of veterans and first responders, news about our EDCs, and other updates about our work.